Get started in 15 minutes

 Step 4: Create teams

-Create teams manually
+Create teams manually by adding contributors to teams

 Import teams from GitHub

-Integrate with Swarmia Teams API
+Integrate with the Swarmia team API

 Learn more about creating & managing teams.